Counting and Tracking Your Savings: Financial Literacy Lesson Plan (Grades K–2)

 “What do you notice happening?”

-Guide them to say:
+Guide students to say:

 “It’s getting bigger.”